Filler

 PHOTO CREDIT: Above photo by John Rickman Photography, San Jose, California.

-A Dance By Any Other Name
+Belly Dance: A Dance By Any Other Name

 "Je ne suis pas et ne serais jamais une danseuse de ventre." --Nadia Gamal

-(Translation: "I am not, nor will I ever be, a belly dancer.")
+(Translation: "I am not, nor will I ever be, a 'belly dancer'.")

 From antiquity, people have recognized the connection between naming and power.